-The presenters will share reflections and some surprising results on the on recent implementation of technology supported simulated classroom teaching as part of an elementary mathematics methods course.
+The presenters will share reflections and some surprising results on the recent implementation of technology supported simulated classroom teaching as part of an elementary mathematics methods course.
 Participants will discuss course activities designed to support individual and group reflection.
-Session 3 Ahwatukee A

 BRIEF REPORT SESSION: PROSPECTIVE TEACHERS' EXPERIENCES, STORIES, AND IDENTITIES